Enhance SQL Server Stored Procedure Performance – Tuning Tips

 End

-Set the NOCOUNT ON statement at the beginning of the Store procedure
+Enable the SET NOCOUNT ON statement at the start of the stored procedure

 In the first procedure, I did not use the SET NOCOUNT ON statement, so it printed a message for how many rows were affected.
-It means if we do not use this, it will print an extra message and it affects performance.
+This means if we do not use this, it will print an extra message, Which will affect performance.

 -- Always keep prefix different from sp_